 Not all extended warranties are scams, and they can be helpful.
 For example, if you purchase your car from a dealership, they will offer you an extended warranty.
 Read the fine print before you decide to buy an extended or used car warranty from them.
 Be sure you understand what they cover and what you are responsible for in terms of repairs.

 Typical wear-and-tear issues or maintenance, like tire replacements or oil changes, are not covered under extended warranties.
 In some cases, the expected repairs you may face will also be less than the warranty price, so it may not be worth the extra cost.

 If you could not get your vehicle looked at before purchase, you will want to take it to a mechanic soon after.
-Purchases from a dealer are likely fine because they have mechanics review their cars and make any necessary repairs as needed.
-Even so, it’s not a bad idea to visit a mechanic for a once-over to get your new car on record and make sure the dealership didn’t miss anything.
+Purchases from a dealer are likely fine because they have mechanics review their cars and make any necessary repairs.
+Even so, it’s not a bad idea to visit a mechanic for a once-over to get your new car on record.
+And just make sure the dealership didn’t miss anything.

-After purchasing from a private seller, you should visit a mechanic to check filters, fluids, brakes, and tires, at the very least.
+After purchasing from a private seller, you should visit a mechanic to check a few things.
+These include filters, fluids, brakes, and tires, at the very least.
 If you do not have a mechanic, do some searching to find one who you can trust by reading reviews and getting recommendations from others.
 A great way to get that search started is to use social media for real-time feedback.